What is a program?

-All nodes have a Properties page where you can select the content (i.e. form, segment, email, etc.), preview and edit content by double clicking on the node.
+All nodes have a Properties page where you can select the content (i.e. form, segment, email, etc.), preview and even edit it.
+Open this by double-clicking on the node.
 Workspace nodes can be deleted and connected by clicking the corresponding buttons on the Workspace Actions bar.

-Note: An email will only be available for selection if in ‘Design’ state and not currently in use by another program.
+Note: An email will only be available for selection if it is in the in Design state and is not currently in use by another program.
 Once the program is saved the email is assigned, which changes the text under the email icon from description (unsaved) to email name (saved).
 Once the program is active you cannot edit the content of an email, nor delete a segment, form or email that is used by the active program.